paulErdos/Astrovisualization/README.md

 NOTES
 ===========================================================================

 * Be sure to consult Suresh when desinging new visualization.
-Give his expertise, it may be a good idea to consult him frequently when changes to the visualization design become possible.
+Given his expertise, it may be a good idea to consult him frequently when changes to the visualization design become possible.